Kihara777/AlpineWSL-OOBE/README.md

   apk add grep
   ```
   to fix the problem.
-- Since OpenRC works, we can use docker for further development:
+- Since OpenRC functional, we can use docker for further development now:
   ```
   apk add docker docker-cli-compose rc-update add docker default